- 2.CHECK DEVICE MODEL NO.

 - 3.BEFORE YOU BEGIN..

-Warranty may be void of your device if you follow the procedures given on this page!
+Warranty may be void of your device after rooting!

 CHECK DEVICE MODEL NO.

-To make sure your device is eligible with this, you must first confirm its model no. in ‘About device’ option under Settings.
-Another way to confirm model no. is by looking for it on the packaging box of your device.
-It must be GT-S5660!
+You must check your device’s model no. in ‘About device’ option under Settings.
+OR, you can also check the model no. on the packaging box of your device.

 BEFORE YOU BEGIN..

-You must do this pre-installation stuff before attempting to install CWM on your Galaxy Gio GT-S5660 in order to avoid any complications later, and have a smooth and successful process.
+You must do this pre-installation stuff before attempting to install the firmware on your Galaxy S4 in order to avoid any complications later, and have a smooth and successful process.

 BACK UP YOUR DEVICE